pragdave/jeeves/README.md

 be.
 And, unfortunately, following good design practices adds even more work, in the form of duplication.

-The Service library aims to make it easier for newcomers to craft well designed services.
+The Jeeves library aims to make it easier for newcomers to craft well designed services.
 It doesn't replace GenServer.
 It is simply a layer on top that handles the most common GenServer use cases.
 The intent is to remove any excuse that people might have for not writing